 Rand didn’t look one bit sorry about what he said.
 He shook his head at me before turning and leaving me standing there with Finn who looked absolutely madder than a wet hornet.
 “Sully—”

 “I’m fine.”
 I put my hand up.
 I’ll be fine.
 I have a few more pictures I need to try to get before I head back to my hotel.
 Don’t worry, I’m a survivor, remember?”

 Finn looked like he wanted to say something more, but he didn’t.
 “Text me.
 Just let me know you’re alright.”

 I assured him I would and we both went our separate ways.
-I realized that I wanted nothing to do with Rand Sheppard and I was going to make sure as hell sure I stayed away from him the rest of the weekend.
+I realized that I wanted nothing to do with Rand Shepard and I was going to make sure as hell I stayed away from him the rest of the weekend.